‘Hola / Ni Hao / Marhabaan / Habari / Guten tag / Bună / Namaste / Mbote / Ciao…’

 I studied French and English Literature at the University of Reading, spending one year abroad in Lyons, France at Université Lyon II Lumières.
 After completing my studies, I became an Interpreter and Translator, working mostly in the Public Sector for the Home Office, Police and Courts Service.
 During more than 10 years in this role, I was fortunate enough to meet people from many different backgrounds and nationalities.
 This has given me an understanding and great appreciation of diverse cultures from around the world.
 I feel very privileged to have gained this experience, making some wonderful friends in the process and I am keen to share what I have learned with others with the hope that they too will develop a passion for language and cultures.

 I speak French every day with my wife, who is a native French speaker.
 My children have grown up listening to French at home and my daughter has gone on to University to study French, Spanish and Mandarin.
 When I can, I love to travel abroad to experience different places.
 I am passionate about the history, cuisine, music and popular culture in the places I visit.
-Recent family holidays have taken me to France (of course), Cameroon and Turkey.
+Recent family holidays have taken me to France (of course), Spain, Cameroon and Turkey.

 I believe effective communication is crucial to better understanding one another.
 When we develop our awareness of different cultures, beliefs and viewpoints, when we listen carefully to others, when we respect differences and are curious to discover underlying factors which shape our who we are, greater tolerance and understanding is achieved.
 Language learning is a fantastic way in which to master these skills.
 Speaking and understanding different languages gives us the keys that can unlock many doors.
 Linguists are inquisitive, patient, tolerant, culturally aware problem solvers.
 These are the qualities and life-skills that pupils at St. Anne’s Stanley develop through their learning of French and other languages.